 If you do not find the information that you need below, please contact Erin Salva in the disability services office at 740-427-5453 (firstname.lastname@example.org).

 A state-issued disability parking permit suffices for parking in designated accessible spaces or restricted lots (during Commencement weekend) on the campus.
 Guests who are in need of accessible parking can also acquire a disability parking placard from the registration center in the Kenyon College Bookstore.

-There will be American Sign Language interpreters at both the Baccalaureate and Commencement ceremonies located on the right hand side as guests face the stage.
+There will be American Sign Language interpreters and Close Captioned services at both the Baccalaureate and Commencement ceremonies located on the right hand side as guests face the stage.
 Reserved seating near the right hand side of the stage will be provided for easy visibility.

 The commencement office will facilitate the rental of wheelchairs from local providers and have them available for pick up when guests arrive.
 Renting a wheelchair can be done via the online registration form in early March.

 Commencement student workers will be on-call to assist guests with club cars and vans.
 Contact information for requesting a ride will be available at the registration center when guests arrive for commencement weekend.